 4. What should I do if I receive an Explanation of Benefits (EOB) on which benefits that I believe should be payable have been denied?

 The first thing you should do is look at your current plan brochure specifically the Schedule of Benefits and the Exclusions & Limitations list to determine if your understanding of the W&M policy is correct and the denied service should have been covered by the W&M plan.
-The W&M insurance plan does contain certain policy provisions, exclusions, limitations or benefit maximums of which you may not be aware.
-If you believe that the claim has been denied in error and should be payable under the W&M plan benefits and policy provisions, then you should call Customer Service at (800) 767-0700 to file a complaint or an appeal.
-You may be required to submit a formal appeal in writing to the insurance company, which will make a thorough investigation and respond to the complaint in a timely manner.
+The W&M Insurance Plan does contain certain policy provisions, exclusions, limitations or benefit maximums of which you may not be aware.
+If you believe that the claim has been denied in error and should be payable under the W&M plan benefits and policy provisions, then you should call Customer Service at (800) 767-0700 to file a complaint and/or an appeal.
+You may be required to submit a formal appeal in writing to the Insurance Company, which will make a thorough investigation and respond to the complaint in a timely manner.

 [Return to top]